-An Ignatian, Silent Weekend Retreat for Men & Women
+An Ignatian, Silent Overnight Retreat for Men & Women

 Transition: the process of letting go of the way things used to be and taking hold of the way they are or will be.
 Whether you are graduating from college, transitioning jobs, moving to a new city, getting married, or having just lost a loved one, transitions in life are not always easy.
 Though they can be joyous, they can also be stressful.
 Though exciting, they can painful.
 And though appearing transparent, they can be confusing.

 Connect and share with other young adults yearning to reflect on the changes taking place in their lives.
 Encounter the ways in which God is ever present in those moments of uncertainty.
 Grow to find a deeper and more grace-filled understanding of how one’s faith in God is active in our journey of transition.

 Fr.
 Michael Sparough, SJ is a retreat director and spiritual director at the Bellarmine Jesuit Retreat House in Barrington.
 He holds an MFA from the Yale School of Drama and a Doctor of Ministry from St Mary of the Lake in Mundelein, IL.
 He is the founder of Charis, a national Jesuit retreat ministry for young adults in their 20s and 30s, and has trained spiritual directors at Loyola University-Chicago.